+III.A.1.b) Prerequisite Postgraduate Clinical Education III.A.1.b).(1) To be eligible for appointment at the F1 level, fellows should have completed an ACGME-, AOA-, ACGME-I, or RCPSC-accredited internal medicine or emergency medicine program.
+(Core) III.A.1.b).(2) To be eligible for appointment at the F2 level, fellows must have completed a two- or three-year ACGME-, AOA-, ACGME-I, or RCPSC-accredited internal medicine subspecialty fellowship.
+(Core) III.A.1.b).(3) Fellows from ACGME-, AOA-, ACGME-I, or RCPSC-accredited emergency medicine programs should have completed at least six months of direct patient care experience in internal medicine, of which at least three months must have been in a medical intensive care unit.
+(Core) III.A.1.b).(4) Fellows from non-ACGME-, AOA, ACGME-I, or RCPSC-accredited internal medicine or emergency medicine programs must have completed at least three years of internal medicine education prior to starting the fellowship.
+(Core)

+III.A.1.c) Fellow Eligibility Exception

+The Review Committee for Internal Medicine will allow the following exception to the fellowship eligibility requirements:

+ı ı ı ^ ١.
+4 .c ١ 11 ١ ı ı ı, .,- ١. ı .u .) \ I ,

+An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in III.A.1., but who does meet all of the following additional qualifications and conditions: (Core)

+III.A.1.c).(1).(a)

-III.A.1.b) Prior to appointment in the program, fellows must have successfully completed a program-in one of the following that satisfies program requirement III.A.1. in one of the following: child neurology, neurology, physical medicine and rehabilitation, psychiatry, or sports medicine.
-(Core) III.A.1.c) Fellow Eligibility Exception The Review Committee for Physical Medicine and Rehabilitation and Psychiatry will allow the following exception to the fellowship eligibility requirements: The Review Committee for Neurology will not allow the following exception: III.A.1.c).(1) An ACGME-accredited fellowship program may accept an exceptionally qualified international graduate applicant who does not satisfy the eligibility requirements listed in III.A.1., but who does meet all of the following additional qualifications and conditions: (Core) III.A.1.c).(1).(a) evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, (Core) III.A.1.c).(1).(b) review and approval of the applicant's exceptional qualifications by the GMEC; and, (Core) III.A.1.c).(1).(c) verification of Educational Commission for Foreign Medical Graduates (ECFMG) certification.
-(Core) III.A.1.c).(2) Applicants accepted through this exception must have an evaluation of their performance by the Clinical Competency Committee within 12 weeks of matriculation.
+evaluation by the program director and fellowship selection committee of the applicant's suitability to enter the program, based on prior training and review of the summative evaluations of training in the core specialty; and, (Core)

+III.A.1.c).(1).(b)

+review and approval of the applicant's exceptional qualifications by the GMEC; and, (Core)

+III.A.1.c).(1).(c)

+verification of Educational Commission for Foreign Medical Graduates (ECFMG) certification.
+(Core)

+III.A.1.c).(2)

+Applicants accepted through this exception must have an evaluation of their performance by the Clinical Competency Committee within 12 weeks of matriculation.
 (Core)